-Within this section of the Ricewood Municipal Utility District (the "District") annual report, the District's Board of Directors provides narrative discussion and analysis of the financial activities of the District for the fiscal year ended September 30, 2023.
+Within this section of the Ricewood Municipal Utility District (the "District") annual report, the District's Board of Directors provides narrative discussion and analysis of the financial activities of the District for the fiscal year ended September 30, 2024.

 The annual report consists of a series of financial statements plus additional supplemental information to the financial statements as required by its state oversight agency, the Texas Commission on Environmental Quality.
 In accordance with required reporting standards, the District reports its financial activities as a special-purpose government.
 Special-purpose governments are governmental entities which engage in a single governmental program.
 In the District's case, the single governmental program is provision of water and sewer services.
 Other activities, such as security service and garbage collection, are minor activities and are not budgeted or accounted for as separate programs.
-The financial statements of special-purpose governments are the government-wide financial statements and the fund financial statements.
+The financial statements of special-purpose governments combine two types of financial statements into one statement.
+These two types of financial statements are the government-wide financial statements and the fund financial statements.
 The fund financial statements are presented on the left side of the statements, a column for adjustments is to the right of the fund financial statements, and the government-wide financial statements are presented to the right side of the adjustments column.
 The following sections describe the measurement focus of the two types of statements and the significant differences in the information they provide.